Uranium mining in New Mexico

-Locations of Activity
+Locations of activity

 The first commercial uranium and vanadium deposits in New Mexico were discovered in 1918, located in the Carrizo Mountains in San Juan County.
-Uranium production slowly picked up across New Mexico in the 1920's, with minor amounts of autunite and torbernite being mined from within former silver mines in the White Signal District, about 15 miles (24 km) southwest of Silver City in Grant County.
+Uranium production slowly picked up across New Mexico in the 1920s, with minor amounts of autunite and torbernite being mined from within former silver mines in the White Signal District, about 15 miles (24 km) southwest of Silver City in Grant County.

 Radiation sign at Ambrosia Lake uranium mining area, New Mexico.

-In the 1950's New Mexico quickly turned its focus to uranium mining after a Navajo sheepherder named Paddy Martinez discovered raw uranium on the Haystack Mountains in Grants County, New Mexico.
+In the 1950s New Mexico quickly turned its focus to uranium mining after a Navajo sheepherder named Paddy Martinez discovered raw uranium on the Haystack Mountains in Grants County, New Mexico.
 Almost all uranium mined in New Mexico has been found within the Grants mineral belt along the southern border of the San Juan Basin in McKinley and Cibola counties in the northwest part of the state.
 Stretching northwest to southeast, the mineral belt contains the areas of Gallup, Church Rock, Smith Lake, Ambrosia Lake, Grants, and Paguate or Jackpile; these areas can be broken down into three distinct mining districts including Gallup, Grants, and Laguna.
 Between 1950 and 1980, the majority of the uranium ore in the United States was mined out of the Grants mineral belt; the Jackpile mine was one of the most prolific mines of the Grants belt producing 25 million tons of ore at its height.
 Poison Canyon and Westwater Canyon are sandstone structures of the Morrison Formation dating back to the Jurassic age, where approximately 10 million pounds of uranium have been mined.

 Several different entrepreneurial companies moved into the region in the 1950s, many being oil companies, as well as uranium-related businesses.
 The uranium-oriented companies included Rio de Oro Uranium Mines, Inc, Kermac Nuclear Fuels Corporation (a cooperative of Kerr-McGee Oil Industries, Anderson Development Corporation, and Pacific Uranium Mines, Inc), Homestake Mining Company, United Western Minerals Company (of General Patrick Jay Hurley), J H Whitney and Company, White Weld & Co., and Lisbon Uranium Corporation.